cfab20/fc-project/README.md

 3. run the sensor emulator with `python3 device_emulator.py`
 4. change the public ip address in the edge.py file to the public ip of the cloud server
 5. run the edge component with `python3 edge.py`

-# What will happen?
-The Emulator will generate multiple fake sensor data per minute (can be configured in the `device_connections.json`) that will be send via a local pub/sub ZeroMQ connection to the Edge component.
-The Edge component listen to the specific device topics and receives them by establishing a ZeroMQ sub connection.
-To check the availability of the Cloud component a heartbeat mechanism is implemented.
-It uses ZeroMQ in Request/Reply mode to achieve this.
-When the heartbeat fails, the sensor data are written to a temporary file (`cached_data.txt`) to cache them.
-When the heartbeat checks starts to be successfull, the chached data is send to the Cloud component as well as the currently received sensor data.
-For this a ZeroMQ Pub/Sub connection is used.
-The Edge publishes the device toppics with the different sensor sets.
-The Cloud subscribes to the device toppics and continously reads them.
-When new sensor data is available, the Cloud component consumes them and commit the data to the Bigtable database.
-Preiodically, the Cloud component will fetch the sensor data from a specific device that where added during the current hour and calcuate the average over them, which is then send back to the Edge component.

 # Teardown
 Simply run `terraform destroy` in the repository directory.